serverlinkdev/timer/README.md

 ```

 ### Slackware Linux:
 1. Please see the gnu subfolder.
 Buildscripts and dependencies from Alien Bob are included for your use, targeting 14.2.
+Also be sure to have a look at the src/doc/gnu/tips.txt file as well.
 If ever issues on --current, let me know.
 Slackware will be supported as long as I hold breath!

 ### Other GNU/Linux: